RIP Sujith: Borewell was supposed to be closed...Who should be held responsible?

 As people mourn the death of Sujith, the DMK and Congress blamed the Tamil Nadu government for the tragedy.

-These kind of repeated incidents of children falling into abandoned borewells had earlier prompted the Tamil Nadu government to notify rules early in 2015, mandating safety measures, including filling discarded wells upto ground level.
+These kinds of repeated incidents of children falling into abandoned borewells had earlier prompted the Tamil Nadu government to notify rules early in 2015, mandating safety measures, including filling discarded wells up to ground level.

 Although several voluntary groups, fire and rescue officials, state and national disaster relief forces, worked relentlessly from Friday evening, the government has been criticised that it missed the crucial golden hour period adopting a trial-and-error approach.